PaulBykov/casino/README.md

 # casino
-This project was madet special for LAB_12 for BPI
+This project was developed especially for LAB_12 for Fundamentals of Software Engineering.
+Our team:
+  Pavel Bykov (team-leader)
+  Efim Lahvich (developer)
+  Vladislav Mogilev (mascot)
+I know, it's been a fucking dream team.